“The poem understands we cannot put a floor on poverty until we are willing to put a ceiling on wealth.”

 In 1971, Giovanni published her autobiography, Gemini: An Extended Autobiographical Statement on My First Twenty-five Years of Being a Black Poet; the book was a finalist for the 1973 National Book Award in Biography.
 She also wrote her first children’s book in 1971, Spin a Soft Black Song and released “Truth Is On Its Way,” a spoken word album that she recorded with New York Community Choir.
 Perhaps her most widely known poem, “Ego Tripping (there may be a reason why),” is in a volume written for children, Ego Tripping and Other Poems for Young People (1973).
 In that poem, Giovanni extols the wonders of the ancient world, highlighting historical figures such as Nefertiti, Hannibal, and Jesus Christ.
 “My oldest daughter is nefertiti/the tears from my birth pains/created the nile.”
 Giovanni continued to write nearly as much for children as she wrote adult poetry.

 There were subtle shifts in the tone of Giovanni’s writing over the years, and those shifts seemed to reflect the changes that she was experiencing in her life.
 She noted that “[i]f you wrote from experience, you’d get maybe one book, maybe three poems.
 Writers write from empathy.”
-It is clear, with the proliferation of writing the Giovanni produced, that she was deeply empathetic to the world around her.
-If one looks at Giovanni’s works from Cotton Candy on a Rainy Day (1978) to Those Who Ride the Night Winds (1983) to Blues: For All the Changes (1999) to Bicycles: Love Poems (2009), a reader will recognize that the revolutionary aspects of Giovanni’s poetry have been buttressed by deep introspection, historical reasoning, and a desire for more love.
-“I share with the painters the desire/To put a three-dimensional picture/On a one-dimensional surface (“Cotton Candy on a Rainy Day”).”
+Considering her prolific output, it is clear that Giovanni was deeply empathetic to the world around her.
+From Cotton Candy on a Rainy Day (1978) to Those Who Ride the Night Winds (1983) to Blues: For All the Changes (1999) to Bicycles: Love Poems (2009), we see that the revolutionary aspects of Giovanni’s poetry have been buttressed by deep introspection, historical reasoning, and a desire for more love.
+“I share with the painters the desire/To put a three-dimensional picture/On a one-dimensional surface.” (“Cotton Candy on a Rainy Day”) Giovanni continued to produce over twenty collections of poetry and half as many children’s books, plus numerous recordings – up until 2022, two years before her death in December 2024.

 Giovanni started her teaching career in 1969 at Queens College, later taking a position at Livingston College of Rutgers University.
 She also served as a Visiting Professor at The Ohio State University and as a Professor of Creative Writing at Mount Saint Joseph’s College.
-Since 1987, Giovanni has been teaching at Virginia Tech where she currently serves as University Distinguished Professor.
+From 1987 to 2022, Giovanni taught at Virginia Tech where she became University Distinguished Professor.
 In 2007, following the tragic massacre at Virginia Tech, Giovanni delivered the convocation speech at the memorial service.
-The piece she wrote, “We Are Virginia Tech” included these lines, “We are strong enough to stand tall tearlessly,/we are brave enough to bend to cry, and we/are sad enough to know that we must laugh/again.”
+The piece she wrote, “We Are Virginia Tech,” included these lines, “We are strong enough to stand tall tearlessly,/we are brave enough to bend to cry, and we/are sad enough to know that we must laugh/again.”

-Giovanni has received a multiplicity of awards and honors, including an honorary membership into Delta Sigma Theta Sorority, keys to several cities, honorary doctorates, designations as “Woman of the year” in various magazines including Ebony and Mademoiselle, and a Life Membership and Scroll from The National Council of Negro Women.
+Giovanni received a multiplicity of awards and honors, including an honorary membership into Delta Sigma Theta Sorority, keys to several cities, honorary doctorates, designations as “Woman of the Year” in various magazines including Ebony and Mademoiselle, and a Life Membership and Scroll from The National Council of Negro Women.
+She was the first recipient of the Rosa Parks Women of Courage Award in 2002 and was honored in 2017 with a Maya Angelou Lifetime Achievement Award.

 Americans Who Tell the Truth (AWTT) offers a variety of ways to engage with its portraits and portrait subjects.
 Host an exhibit, use our free lesson plans and educational programs, or engage with a member of the AWTT team or portrait subjects.